punitlanjewar/data-analysis-projects/Power BI/Pizza Sales Report/README.md

 ### [2] Pizzas sold by Day's

-This is an barchart which is diplaying the data of Pizzas sold by Weekdays and Weekends day names.
+This is an barchart which is displaying the data of Pizzas sold by Weekdays and Weekends day names.

     1. The pizzas are sold on sunday are 2.6k
     2. The pizzas are sold on monday are 2.8k